holmberd/stripe-charger/README.md

 # Stripe Charger
- Nodejs AWS Lambda API for handles customer creation and Stripe card charges.
+ Nodejs AWS Lambda API for handles customer creation and Stripe simple checkout card charges.

 ## Up and running
 1. Create a new aws lambda function through the aws-console or aws-cli.